Authentication

 CLI tokens & device pairing (mixed)

-Google OAuth (conditional)
+Google OAuth (removed)

 Onboarding (auth-required, but workspace-less)